 Putting BBC iPlayer performance in context

-Head, BBC iPlayer & BBC Sounds
+Director of Product, BBC iPlayer & BBC Sounds

 Since BBC iPlayer launched on Christmas Day 2007, there have been over 14 billion requests for TV and radio programmes.
 You’ll see from the chart below that the last 12 months alone have seen a record-breaking 2.6 billion requests for TV programmes - up 10% on the previous 12 months - and November, December and January saw the biggest three months in iPlayer’s history.
 It’s a fantastic place to be.

 As many of you know, each month we publish iPlayer’s performance, listing everything from the number of requests, top programmes and the devices people are using iPlayer on.
 After March’s pack was published, there were a number of articles suggesting iPlayer’s popularity is on the wane –and March was the first dip in iPlayer’s history (which you’ll see is not true).